- Engines do the trick

 The 2020 Sierra HD offers a variety of safety features but hasn’t been crash tested yet.

-Neither of the agencies that crash test vehicles, the IIHS and NHTSA, has tested the 2020 Sierra HD, and neither agency may fully test the truck.
+Neither of the agencies that crash test vehicles, the IIHS nor the NHTSA, has tested the 2020 Sierra HD.
 Without crash-test data, we can’t rate the Sierra HD for safety.
-(Read more about how we rate cars.)

 The Sierra HD’s many available cameras make towing easier and safer.
 The truck is also offered with front and rear park assist and GM’s rear camera mirror, as well as such active safety features as blind-spot monitors, rear cross-traffic alerts, forward collision warnings with automatic emergency braking, and lane departure warnings.
 These active safety features work with GM’s safety alert seat that vibrates in the direction of a potential danger.